AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## CBRN Detector

-There are two use cases for a detector in a HLA simulation:
+There are two use cases for a detector in an HLA simulation:
 1. The first is for detector properties to be created and published by a simulation federate.
 A detector model within a CBRN federate would calculate the detector readings and publish the alarm status.
 This process would use the CBRN_Detector object and CBRN_DetectorAlarm interaction.
 2. The second would have a complete detector model in a federate; this would request concentration readings from a CBRN federate and calculate its own alarm status.
 This would use the CBRN_Sensor object and CBRN_SensorUpdate interaction.